Coinsnap/Bitcoin-Voting/README.md

 ## Changelog

 #### 1.0.0 :: 2025-01-31

 * Initial release.

 #### 1.1.0 :: 2025-06-18

 * Update: BTCPay setup wizard is added in BTCPay server settings.

+#### 1.2.0 :: 2025-09-04

+* \* Update: Added payment gateway client class.
+* \* Update: Added support for all the Coinsnap currencies instead of SATS only
+* \* Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.
+* \* Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency is not supported.
+* \* Update: Minimum order amount is added to connection status notice.